apache/shiro-site/developers.md

 <a name="Developers-Website"></a>
 ##Website

+**NOTE:** This section is out of date.
+The site is basically just markdown, and you can edit / pull request via Github via the links at the bottom of the page.

+More on this soon!

 The Shiro website is automatically generated based on the content maintained in the [Apache Shiro Confluence Wiki Space](https://cwiki.apache.org/confluence/display/SHIRO), with a few notable exceptions that we'll cover in a bit.
 Here's how it works:

 1. Shiro committers and approved contributors modify the Confluence wiki pages as necessary.
 The left navigation panel is controlled by the [Navigation wiki page](https://cwiki.apache.org/confluence/display/SHIRO/Navigation).